anjackson/anjackson.github.io/_posts/2004-06-20-year-of-firsts.md

 created: 1087747786
 permalink: "/2004/06/20/year_firsts/"
 ---
-__''Note:  I've not finished editing and proofing this story yet, but feel free to have a read anyways.''__
+___Note:  I've not finished editing and proofing this story yet, but feel free to have a read anyways.___
 ----
 I've done many things for the first time this year.
 It's been my first big trip by myself.
 My first time around the world.
 My first time in